anoved/Chipmunk-Basic-Stuff/README.md

 - [Syntax Coloring Extensions](Highlighting) - editor language modules
 - [Command notes](commandnotes.md) - info on (then) undocumented commands
 - [HTML documentation](cbasdox) - Framed cross-referenced version of (out of date) Chipmunk Basic documentation.

+Unless otherwise noted, the content of this repository is released into the public domain.